 Secondary progressive MS: Betaferon is also for use in patients whose symptoms progress to another form of MS called secondary progressive MS. With this, patients become increasingly impaired, whether or not they have relapses.
 Betaferon can reduce the number and severity of the attacks, and slow the progression of disability.

 Betaferon has been shown to have a marked effect on those physical changes in the brain that can be detected by a special kind of brain scan.
-Ask your doctor if you have any questions about why Betaferon has been prescribed for you.

 This medicine is available only with a doctor's prescription.